Topic:

 Stimming and Hand Flapping when Excited – How to Help

-Buy Now Stimming and Hand Flapping When Excited - What is it?
-Is it a problem if a child is stimming and hand flapping when excited?
-Sometimes, children will flap their hands or engaging in self-stimulatory behaviors (also called “stimming”)
+Stimming and Flapping when Excited - How to Help Is it a problem if a child is stimming and hand flapping when excited?
+Sometimes, children will flap their hands or engaging in self-stimulatory behaviors (also called “stimming”) when they are excited, anxious, overwhelmed, or having other strong emotions.

 How to Teach Possessive ‘s and Possessive Pronouns